uzairnz/psx-data-pipeline/README.md

 - Archive removed/delisted tickers
 - Export to Parquet or Feather for faster I/O
 - Add backfill checks for recent missing data
+- Add support for more data providers
-- Implement connectors for real data providers
+- Implement date range filtering for data downloads
 - Add configurable parameters for synthetic data generation

 ---